[Tolen Ren's memory]

 [Sickbay]

-to be causing.
+causing.
 It appears to be progressive.

 JANEWAY: Then this punishment could actually be causing serious brain